Dermot O'Leary

-Seán Dermot Fintan O'Leary Jr. (born 24 May 1973) is an English broadcaster who currently works for ITV and BBC Radio 2.
-His radio career began when he worked as a disc jockey at Essex Radio, but he is best known for being the presenter of The X Factor (UK) on ITV, a position he held from 2007 until its final series in 2018, with the exception of 2015.
-Since 2021, O'Leary has presented ITV's This Morning on a Friday, School and Bank Holidays alongside Alison Hammond.
+Sean Dermot O'Leary (born 24 May 1973) is a British and Irish broadcaster.
+He currently co-presents ITV's This Morning on Fridays, school holidays and bank holidays alongside Alison Hammond.
+He presented the talent show competition The X Factor on ITV from 2007 until its final series in 2018, with the exception of 2015.

+O'Leary began his radio career working as a disc jockey at Essex Radio.
+From 2001 to 2003, he was a presenter for London's indie rock station XFM.
+O'Leary joined BBC Radio 2 in 2004 and currently presents the Saturday morning breakfast show and since April 2022 Alternative Sounds of the 90's.

 Early life

-Seán Dermot Fintan O'Leary Jr. was born on 24 May 1973 in Colchester, Essex, the son of Irish parents Maria and Seán; he holds both British and Irish citizenship.
-He attended primary school in nearby Marks Tey and later joined St Benedict's Catholic College in Colchester.
-His relaxed attitude at school caused him to fail all but two of his GCSEs.
+Sean Dermot O'Leary was born on 24 May 1973 in Colchester, Essex, the son of Irish parents Maria and Seán, both from County Wexford.
+He spent many of his childhood summers in County Wexford and has always had an Irish passport.
+He attended primary school in Marks Tey in Essex and later joined St Benedict's Catholic College in Colchester.
+His complacent attitude at school caused him to fail all but two of his GCSEs.
 Following that, O'Leary re-took his school-leaving qualifications.
 This allowed him to later start his A-Level courses at Colchester Sixth Form College.
 He eventually studied for a degree in Media Studies with Politics at Middlesex University.

 Growing up, he was a member of The Boys' Brigade Christian youth organisation.
 When he was in his late teens, he played American football for the Colchester Gladiators and the Ipswich Cardinals, where he wore the number 32.

 Career

 Early career

-O'Leary started as a disc jockey at BBC Essex, based in Southend-on-Sea, before becoming a runner on the TV show Light Lunch with Mel Giedroyc and Sue Perkins and then a presenter at Channel 4 as part of the original presenting line-up of the channel's T4 strand, before moving on to present Big Brother's Little Brother (the companion show to Big Brother) on E4 from 2001 onwards.
+O'Leary started as a disc jockey at BBC Essex, before becoming a runner on the TV show Light Lunch with Mel Giedroyc and Sue Perkins, and then a presenter at Channel 4 as part of the original presenting line-up of the channel's T4 strand.
+He moved on to present Big Brother's Little Brother (the companion show to Big Brother) on E4 from 2001 onwards.
 Also in 2001, O'Leary appeared on Lily Savage's Blankety Blank.
-In 2004, Dermot hosted the TV show Shattered.
+In 2004, O'Leary hosted the reality television series Shattered.